awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 When encrypting, an AWS KMS discovery keyring has no effect\.
 It doesn't return any encrypted data keys\.
 However, you might want to include an AWS KMS discovery keyring in a multi\-keyring that will be used for encrypting and decrypting\.

 When decrypting with an AWS KMS discovery keyring, the AWS Encryption SDK calls AWS KMS to decrypt each of the encrypted data keys in the encrypted message in the order that they appear until one succeeds\.
-To succeed, the caller must have `kms:Decrypt` permission on at least one of the CMKs that encrypted one of the encrypted data keys\.
+To succeed, the caller must have `kms:Decrypt` permission on at least one of the AWS KMS keys that encrypted one of the encrypted data keys\.

 The AWS Encryption SDK provides an AWS KMS discovery keyring for convenience\.
 However, we recommend that you use a more limited keyring whenever possible for the following reasons\.
-+ **Authenticity** – An AWS KMS discovery keyring can use any CMK that was used to encrypt a data key in the encrypted message, just so the caller has permission to use that CMK to decrypt\.
-This might not be the CMK that the caller intends to use\.
-For example, one of the encrypted data keys might have been encrypted under a less secure CMK that anyone can use\.
++ **Authenticity** – An AWS KMS discovery keyring can use any AWS KMS key that was used to encrypt a data key in the encrypted message, just so the caller has permission to use that AWS KMS key to decrypt\.
+This might not be the AWS KMS key that the caller intends to use\.
+For example, one of the encrypted data keys might have been encrypted under a less secure AWS KMS key that anyone can use\.
-+ **Latency and performance** – An AWS KMS discovery keyring might be perceptibly slower than other keyrings because the AWS Encryption SDK tries to decrypt all of the encrypted data keys, including those encrypted by CMKs in other AWS accounts and Regions, and CMKs that the caller doesn't have permission to use for decryption\.
++ **Latency and performance** – An AWS KMS discovery keyring might be perceptibly slower than other keyrings because the AWS Encryption SDK tries to decrypt all of the encrypted data keys, including those encrypted by AWS KMS keys in other AWS accounts and Regions, and AWS KMS keys that the caller doesn't have permission to use for decryption\.

 When you use an AWS KMS discovery keyring in a multi\-keyring, it has no effect on encryption\.
-When decrypting, by allowing the use of any CMK, an AWS KMS discovery keyring overrides any CMK limits that other AWS KMS keyrings in the multi\-keyring might impose\.
-For example, if you combine an AWS KMS keyring that uses a particular CMK with an AWS KMS discovery keyring, the resulting multi\-keyring behaves just like the KMS Discovery keyring\.
-It lets the AWS Encryption SDK ask AWS KMS to decrypt any encrypted data key, even if it was encrypted by a different CMK\.
+When decrypting, by allowing the use of any AWS KMS key, an AWS KMS discovery keyring overrides any AWS KMS key limits that other AWS KMS keyrings in the multi\-keyring might impose\.
+For example, if you combine an AWS KMS keyring that uses a particular AWS KMS key with an AWS KMS discovery keyring, the resulting multi\-keyring behaves just like the KMS Discovery keyring\.
+It lets the AWS Encryption SDK ask AWS KMS to decrypt any encrypted data key, even if it was encrypted by a different AWS KMS key\.

 ### Using an AWS KMS regional discovery keyring<a name="kms-keyring-regional"></a>

-Instead of using an AWS KMS keyring that specifies particular CMKs, or an AWS KMS discovery keyring that can use any CMK, you might want to use an AWS KMS regional discovery keyring that includes or excludes the AWS Encryption SDK to CMKs in a particular AWS Region\.
+Instead of using an AWS KMS keyring that specifies particular AWS KMS keys, or an AWS KMS discovery keyring that can use any AWS KMS key, you might want to use an AWS KMS regional discovery keyring that includes or excludes the AWS Encryption SDK to AWS KMS keys in a particular AWS Region\.

-For example, the following code creates an AWS KMS regional discovery keyring that uses only CMKs in the US West \(Oregon\) Region \(us\-west\-2\)\.
+For example, the following code creates an AWS KMS regional discovery keyring that uses only AWS KMS keys in the US West \(Oregon\) Region \(us\-west\-2\)\.

 ------
 #### [ C ]